-From the various city services targeted towards citizens, your city is advised to analyse the services where timely notifications may be beneficial for the citizens.
-Your city may then consider using various channels such as SMS, Variable Message Displays (VMDs), Public Address Systems (PAS), etc. to disseminate information to public.
+From the various City services targeted towards citizens, your city is advised to analyse other services where timely notifications may be beneficial for the citizens.
+Your city may then consider using various channels s uch as SMS, Variable Message Displays (VMDs), Public Address Systems (PAS), etc. to disseminate information to public.